-A wide view and the ability to see the road safely is what will prevent an collision with a automobile, tree or dangerous object in your pathway.
+A wide view and the ability to see the road safely is what will prevent a collision with an automobile, tree or dangerous object in your pathway.
 If you choose to wear a Half Helmet or Open Faced product, goggles or riding sunglasses are recommended for eye protection.

 Whichever eye shield you prefer, it’s best that it contours to the sun’s light so that you can ride without the obstruction of UV rays.
 If you ride in the dark often, you can invest in goggles that make it easier to see other vehicles on the road regardless of the hour.

 Although goggles are flexible with various colors and prescription lenses to choose from, it will not protect portions of your face that would benefit from being covered up in an accident.
-If you have difficulty breathing when there is increased pressure from speed and wind, you may want to consider using a Full-Face Shield instead of goggles or sunglasses.
+If you have difficulty breathing when there is increased pressure from speed and the wind, you may want to consider using a full-face shield instead of goggles or sunglasses.